Nissan NV200: China

 In China, the NV200 is built by Nissan in partnership with Dongfeng Motor, and was released in June 2010.
 Early models include HR16 DOHC (83 kW/150 Nm) engine.
 The Chinese market NV200 was refreshed in February 2014 with V-Motion grille, adding a new Luxury variant with redesigned three-bar grille, redesigned bumper and two-tone alloy wheels.

 India

 The Evalia was launched in India in September 2012.
-It was offered in a total of four variants – the base XE, XE Plus, XL and the top end XV with a 1.5-liter dCi diesel engine paired to a 5-speed manual transmission.
+It was offered in a total of four variants: the base XE, XE Plus, XL and the top end XV with a 1.5-litre dCi diesel engine paired to a 5-speed manual transmission.
 In June 2015, Nissan stopped production of the vehicle due to low demand, with 2,412 units sold since its launch.

 Ashok Leyland STiLE

 A badge engineered version of the NV200 went on sale as the Ashok Leyland STiLE since September 2013.
 Early models included 1.5-litre K9K (86PS) engine, 5-speed manual transmission.
 It was withdrawn from sale during 2015 due to low sales.